 Instagram for Introducing the Beauty of Coworking

-The United States is home to 116 million Instagram users.
-According to statistics, they are among the most educated, sophisticated, and high-earning social media users.
+The United States is home to 159 million Instagram users in 2022.
+They are among the most educated, sophisticated, and high-earning social media users.
 In addition, Instagrammers are incredibly engaged with the platform, and more than 80% use it as their go-to for researching and learning about new products and services.

 While you can’t link to your site directly from each image, you can link to your site’s pages, blog posts, and other content in your bio.
 Then, allow users to fall in love with your space through beautiful professional photography and videography.
 Feature events or video walkthroughs in your stories to give potential leads a sense of what it would be like to spend a day in your coworking space.